triplednick/robot-chat/README.md

 # Project Title

 This is a React based application that uses the Cleverbot api so that you can have a conversation with a chat bot.
-The heavy lifting of the app is done with Axios API calls along with state management using Redux.
+The heavy lifting of the app is done with Axios API calls.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development purposes.